Entering the United States

 CBP is a federal agency within DHS that safeguards United States borders and oversees transit through Ports of Entry.

 USCIS is a federal agency within DHS that oversees immigration and employment of non-citizens in the United States.
-USCIS administers applications such as the I-765 Application for Employment Authorization.
+USCIS administers and adjudicates applications for various immigration benefits such as the I-765 Application for Employment Authorization.

 SEVP manages schools, nonimmigrant students in the F and M visa classifications and their dependents on behalf of DHS.
 SEVP uses the Student and Exchange Visitor Information System to track and monitor these schools, nonimmigrant students and their dependents.

-- ROs and AROs are school officials who maintain Exchange Visitor records in SEVIS and advise Exchange Visitors on maintaining their lawful status while in the United States.
+ROs and AROs are school officials who maintain Exchange Visitor records in SEVIS and advise J1 Exchange Visitors on maintaining their lawful status while in the United States.

 Form I-20 is a record of an F-1 or M-1 student's information within SEVIS, and is issued by a PDSO or DSO.
 The Form I-20 is required to apply for an F-1 visa.

 DS-2019 is a record of a J-1 Exchange Visitor's information within SEVIS, and is issued by an RO or ARO.
 The DS-2019 is required to apply for a J-1 Exchange Visitor visa.

 POE is an airport, land crossing or port through which one enters the United States.
 For travelers making multiple connections within the U.S., the POE is where one goes through customs when first entering the United States.

 Form I-94 is a record of a nonimmigrant's arrival in and departure from the United States.
 The Form I-94 is administered by Customs & Border Protection.